DavidJKTofan/davidjktofan.me/content/post/cloudflare-security/index.md

 }
 ```

-Feel free to change any details and adapt it to your need.
+Feel free to change any details and adapt it to your needs.
 If you need help with the Content Security Policy (CSP), then check out my other [article](/post/website-security/).

 ### Step 4:

-Set up a Firewall Rule, such as for example to block some python requests on my website:
+Now we set up a Firewall Rule on the Firewall Tab > Firewall Rules, such as for example to block some python requests on my website:
 ```
 (http.user_agent contains "python")
 ```